ItemConsulting/enonic-fp/README.md

  1. It forces the developer to handle the error case using `fold`
  2. It allows us to `pipe` the results from one operation into the next using `chain` (or `map`).
-Chain expects another `IOEither<EnonicError, A>` to be returned, and when the first `left<EnonicError>` is returned, the pipe will short circuit to the error case in `fold`.
+Chain expects another `IOEither<EnonicError, A>` to be returned.
+When the first `left<EnonicError>` is returned, the pipe will short circuit to the error case in `fold`.

 This style of programming encourages us to write re-usable functions that we can compose together using `pipe`.

 ## Usage

-### Get content by key service
+### Example 1: Get content by key service

-In this example we have a service that returns an article by the `key` as json.
+In this example we have a service that returns Article content – that has a `key` as id – as json.
 Or if something goes wrong, we return an _Internal Server Error_ instead.

 ```typescript
 import {fold} from "fp-ts/IOEither";